- Mar 08, 2025

 India is considered a highly diverse and captivating tourist destination, offering a rich blend of cultures, historical landmarks, and stunning landscapes, from the Himalayas to tropical beaches.
-Thus, planning a trip to India typically involves the minimum amount of spending of 2000 rupees per day covers all the accommodation in hotels or budget hotels, using public transportation, and opting for affordable street food.
-India has a tremendous budget-friendly place where you can have the best experiences with stunning sights and local culture.
+Thus, planning a trip to India typically involves a minimum daily spending of INR 2000, which covers accommodation in hotels or budget hotels, public transportation, and affordable street food.
+India is a tremendous budget-friendly destination where you can have the best experiences, with stunning sights and local culture.

 1. Goa - The Land Of Beaches